Here is a collection of tips and tricks. If you would like to add any fishing tips for fellow anglers, send the tips to tips@howtobass.com

 - In heavy weeds use a heavy action rod, with braid line and at least a 1 once jig.

-- In heavy weedmats you want to use a pointed or triangular shaped jig head to puncture the top layer of
+- In heavy weed mats you want to use a pointed or triangular shaped jig head to puncture the top layer of

 mats.